 - The Mayor may attend meetings of the Council and may take part in discussions but shall have no vote except in the case of a tie on a question of filling a vacancy in the Council, in which he may cast the deciding vote.

-- In such calendar year, the Mayor shall be required to submit to the Township Council a preliminary expense budget for the coming year by January 15th, which preliminary budget is to highlight the areas in which expenditures will be increased or decreased for the prior year, with the understanding that the proposed level of expenditures will, of necessity, be adjusted upon the Township's calculation thereafter, of available revenues from the State and other sources.
+- In such calendar year, the Mayor shall be required to submit to the Township Council a preliminary expense budget for the coming year, which preliminary budget is to highlight the areas in which expenditures will be increased or decreased for the prior year, with the understanding that the proposed level of expenditures will, of necessity, be adjusted upon the Township's calculation thereafter, of available revenues from the State and other sources.

 - Where no other provision is made for appointments, the Mayor shall have the power to appoint with the advice and consent of the Council.